 The investment properties are leased to tenants under operating lease with rental receivable monthly.
-The Group classified this lease as operating lease because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.
+The Group classified these leases as operating leases because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.